-Aspire includes drawing and editing tools that allow designs to be created and modified, which can ultimately be used directly for toolpath creation or as part of the 3D Modeling creation.
+Cut2D Pro includes drawing and editing tools that allow designs to be created and modified, which can ultimately be used directly for toolpath creation.

 Commands for vector creation and editing are very easy to use and multiple design elements can also be drawn or imported, scaled, positioned and interactively edited to make a new design.